contao/docs/docs/dev/framework/filesystem/_index.md

 table like `tl_files` but then we need to make sure both sources - database and filesystem - are in sync.
 This is no easy task, but we built a *DBAFS* (Database assisted filesystem) service that does exactly that.
 And because you can now have more than one DBAFS, there is a `DbafsManager` instance that leverages access to the individual services similar to the `MountManager`.
-Each resources stored in the database can also be accessed by a globally unique identifier, a *UUID*.
+Each resource stored in the database can also be accessed by a globally unique identifier, a *UUID*.
 For that reason, UUIDs are a first level citizen in the `DbafsManager` when accessing resources.

 ### Virtual Filesystem

 The filesystem is a complex machinery under the hood, but we got you covered.
 We build the **Virtual Filesystem**, an abstraction that allows to read and write files without the need to know any internals.
 See the [Virtual filesystem][VirtualFilesystem] section for real world examples on how to use the system.